bcowgill/perljs/CONTRIBUTING.md

 npm login
 npm publish --access=public  --no-git-checks --dry-run
 ```
+This runs the prepublish, prepublishOnly, publish, then postpublish scripts from package.json.

 This will check that the current version does not match the currently available version on npm and then publish it.